-Abuse and neglect are forms of maltreatment.
+Abuse, neglect and exploitation are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Abuse may be committed by adult men or women and by other children and young people.